Oirats: The Dzungar Khanate

-The 17th century saw the rise of another Oirat empire in the east, known as the Khanate of Dzungaria, which stretched from the Great Wall of China to present-day eastern Kazakhstan, and from present-day northern Kyrgyzstan to southern Siberia.
+The 17th century saw the rise of another Oirat empire in the east, known as the Khanate of Dzungaria, which stretched from the Great Wall of China to present-day central Kazakhstan, and from present-day northern Kyrgyzstan to southern Siberia.
 It was the last empire of nomads, and was ruled by Choros noblemen.

-The Transition from Ming to Qing dynasties in China occurred in the mid-17th century, and the Qing sought to protect its northern border by continuing the divide-and-rule policy their Ming predecessors had successfully instituted against the Mongols.
+The Transition from Ming to Qing dynasties in China occurred during the mid-17th century, and the Qing sought to protect its northern border by continuing the divide-and-rule policy their Ming predecessors had successfully instituted against the Mongols.
 The Manchu consolidated their rule over the Eastern Mongols of Manchuria.
 They then persuaded the Eastern Mongols of Inner Mongolia to submit themselves as vassals.
 Finally, the Eastern Mongols of Outer Mongolia sought the protection of the Manchu against the Dzungars.

+The Kazakh–Dzungar Wars (1643–1756) were a series of long conflicts between the Kazakh Juzes and Dzungar Khanate.
+The strategic goal for the Dzungars was to increase their territories by taking lands of the Kazakhs.
+Under the leadership of Abul Khair Khan, the Kazakhs won major victories over the Dzungars at the Bulanty River in 1726 and at the Battle of Añyraqai in 1729.

-In the 17th century, the Dzungar pioneered the local manifestation of the ‘Military Revolution’ in central Eurasia after perfecting a process of manufacturing indigenously created gunpowder weapons.
+In the 17th century, the Dzungar pioneered the local manifestation of the 'Military Revolution' in central Eurasia after perfecting a process of manufacturing indigenously created gunpowder weapons.
 They also created a mixed agro-pastoral economy, as well as complementary mining and manufacturing industries on their lands.
 Additionally, the Zunghar managed to enact an empire-wide system of laws and policies to boost the use of the Oirat language in the region.

-Some scholars estimate that about 80% of the Dzungar population was wiped out by a combination of warfare and disease during the Manchu-Qing conquest of Dzungaria in 1755–1757.
+Some scholars estimate that about 80% of the Dzungar population was wiped out by warfare of the Manchu Qing conquest of Dzungaria in 1755–1757.
 The Zunghar population reached 600,000 in 1755.

-Most of the Choros, Olot, Khoid, Baatud, and Zakhchin Oirats who battled against the Qing were killed by the Manchu soldiers and after the fall of the Dzungar Khanate they became small ethnic groups.
+Most of the Choros, Olot, Khoid, Baatud, and Zakhchin Oirats who battled against the Qing were killed by Manchu soldiers and, after the fall of the Dzungar Khanate, became small ethnic groups.